grayresearch/CX/CHARTER.md

 1. *CX-ISA TG* defines the Composable Extensions standard extension *-Zicx* implementing access controlled CX multiplexing and error signaling.
 This comprises:

-	a. new CSRs, new instructions, or other new mechanisms to enable, select, and access-control CX and CX state multiplexing; and
+	a.
+New CSRs, new instructions, or other new mechanisms to enable, select, and access-control CX and CX state multiplexing; and

-	b. new CSRs, new instructions, or other new mechanisms to uniformly signal errors arising during CX instruction execution.
+	b.
+New CSRs, new instructions, or other new mechanisms to uniformly signal errors arising during CX instruction execution.

 2. *CX-SW TG* defines:

-	a. the CX-Runtime API for uniform CX naming, discovery, version management; uniform extension state context management; and uniform access control;
+	a.
+The CX-Runtime API for uniform CX naming, discovery, version management; uniform extension state context management; and uniform access control;

-	b. the CX-ABI for disciplined possibly nested CX selection multiplexing; and
+	b.
+The CX-ABI for disciplined possibly nested CX selection multiplexing; and

-	c. standard custom instructions that stateful CXs implement for uniform per-CX CSRs, per-CX extended error signaling, and per-CX state context management.
+	c.
+Standard custom instructions that stateful CXs implement for uniform per-CX CSRs, per-CX extended error signaling, and per-CX state context management.

 ## History